 One surefire way to get stuck in developer purgatory is developing a custom implementation of the Security Assertion Markup Language (SAML) protocol to enable enterprise single sign-on (SSO) authentication… without knowing exactly what you’re getting into.

-Even if you’ve read our primer on SAML implementation, you still need to fully understand the scope of possible SAML vulnerabilities and the intricate requirements of developing proper and reliable resolutions.
+Even if you’ve read our primer amd gone thorough our step by step guide on SAML implementation, you still need to fully understand the scope of possible SAML vulnerabilities and the intricate requirements of developing proper and reliable resolutions.
 To give you a sense of that scope, let’s examine the common vulnerabilities you need to be aware of—not as a checklist that will declare your implementation ready to handle the stringent requirements of enterprise SSO, but as a peek into how many developer hours go into a secure SAML implementation.

 What makes SAML open to vulnerabilities?